 There are libraries of books on selling techniques here are a few of the latest…

-You can fill a good sized public library with all the books written about sales and selling techniques but here a few that are top of mind at the moment…
+You can fill a good sized public library with all the books written about sales and selling techniques.
+Here a few that are top of mind at the moment…

 Never accept indecision as the outcome of sales

-No decision or indecision is the most likely outcome in the majority of sales processes but in doing so the buyer is accepting to “do nothing”; a good salesperson will never willingly accept that.
-No is debatably something that can be actively challenged but “I am not making a decision” even more so as behind lies as lack of appreciation of what is being sold.
+No decision or indecision is the most likely outcome in the majority of sales processes.
+But in doing so the buyer is accepting to “do nothing.”
+A good salesperson will never willingly accept that.
+No, is debatably something that can be actively challenged.
+But “I am not making a decision” even more so.
+As behind it lies as lack of appreciation of what is being sold.
 Most likely it points to the buyer failing to see the benefit of your proposal and why adopting it is critical to their own success

 Sell what is different, not what is similar

-Sales offering have many similarities – one car brand does much the same as another, so it is only by emphasising the differences in your own offering that you will engage the customer away from any focus on like for like features, terms and conditions.
+Sales offerings have many similarities.
+For example, one car brand does much the same as another.
+It is only by emphasising the differences in your own offering that you will engage the customer away from any focus on like for like features, terms and conditions.
 But the initial sale is made, as the seller you can never stand still – the product and service must be constantly innovated, if not then your competition will prepare to imitate and worse out differentiate you at the time of the next sales decision.

 Contrast your story, build one together

 Customers buy products but they also buy the story behind the product – why – because they sell on the same basis.
 One law firm can do much as another, but if the history and the heritage are different so too will be their customers.
 So tell the story – if yours is one of achievement through hard work, ingenuity, and even fun, then it differentiates you.
 Once you have secured a customer it is, of course, your joint story that is your greatest asset in continuing a relationship.
 Separation has both an explicit cost but also an implicit one which your customer will not want to incur – your story of working together is an asset to you both.